johnnietse/XML-annotation-batch-processor/README.md

 ## How did I initially come up with this idea?
 - Developed to solve the specific challenge in training our vehicle's object detection model in our autonomous vehicle dataset pipeline as a part of my Level 4 Autonomous Vehicle course project at Queen's University:
-  - **Manual Effort Reduction**: Process annotations from multiple .xml files with one command
+  - **Manual Effort Reduction**: Aim to process annotations from multiple .xml files with one command
-  - **Pipeline Integration**: Process model-ready datasets from LabelImg/Make Sense exports
+  - **Pipeline Integration**: Aim to process model-ready datasets from LabelImg/Make Sense exports
+- **Manual editing limitations**: Manually editing 500+ XML files individually is error-prone and time-consuming
+- **Automotive-scale needs**: Real-world vehicle datasets require batch processing capabilities.
+Manual annotation adjustment is infeasible for large datasets
 - 🚫 Discovered Google Colab throws errors with decimal values in XML annotations during model training
 - ⚡ Created to automatically convert floating-point coordinates to integers for Google Colab compatibility
 - Pixel Coordinates: Object detection models expect integer positions (whole pixels)
 - TFOD Parsing: tf.train.Example requires int64 for bounding boxes